Shelbournator/thoughts/_posts/2026-04-01-the-liberal-interface.md

 Part of the difficulty is that, in the modern world, even participants in liberal societies are often only weakly connected to the intellectual and moral traditions that underlie the system.

-Unlike even a century ago, even most thinking people do not read the civilisational canon.
-Most people do not encounter liberalism through John Locke, Adam Smith, or John Stuart Mill, nor through sustained engagement with the religious, philosophical, and historical frameworks that shaped the system’s underlying structure.
+Even a century ago, most thinking people would be deeply versd in the civilisational canon.
+Today, most people do not encounter liberalism through John Locke, Adam Smith, or John Stuart Mill, nor through sustained engagement with the religious, philosophical, and historical frameworks that shaped the system’s underlying structure.
 The majority of people may not even know who these people are.

 Instead, they interact with liberalism primarily through its interface—institutions, rights, and procedural norms—without direct access to the deeper layers that give those elements their coherence.

-This creates a further layer of abstraction.
+This exacerbates the layer of abstraction.

 The system is not only dependent on an undocumented backend; it is also experienced as if that backend does not exist.
 The result is a population that is operating within a complex architecture, but reasoning about it as if it were flat.